briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 Someone looking for a good tool agnostic notetaking workflow framework

-Someone who liked similar books such as Getting Things  by David Allen or How to Take Smart notes by Sönke Ahrens.
+Someone who liked similar books such as Getting Things Done by David Allen or How to Take Smart notes by Sönke Ahrens.

 ## How the Book Changed Me